This is a 1978 VW "Landmark" Camper

 Never lowered or modified in any way...all stock and correct.

-The body is amazingly straight only a scant few dings here and there.
+The body is amazingly straight only a scant few dings here

 The interior is pure 70's swank...check out the padded headliner!